smarter-sh/smarter/docs/legacy/CHATBOT_API.md

 ### CORS

-We subclassed the standard `corsheaders` as `smarter.apps.chatbot.middleware.cors.CorsMiddleware` in order to performantly append API domain names to `CORS_ALLOWED_ORIGINS` at run time..
+We subclassed the standard `corsheaders` as `smarter.apps.chatbot.middleware.cors.SmarterCorsMiddleware` in order to performantly append API domain names to `CORS_ALLOWED_ORIGINS` at run time..

 ### Cross-Site Request Forgery

-We subclassed Django's csrf library as `smarter.apps.chatbot.middleware.csrf.CsrfViewMiddleware` in order to append API domain names to `CSRF_TRUSTED_ORIGINS` at run time.
+We subclassed Django's csrf library as `smarter.apps.chatbot.middleware.csrf.SmarterCsrfViewMiddleware` in order to append API domain names to `CSRF_TRUSTED_ORIGINS` at run time.

 ### TLS/SSL Certificates